I travel a lot; I hate having my life disrupted by routine.

 I was working on the compartment under the couch and figured out why that draft blows so cold.

-That compartment that holds the cord, is basically open to the outside and allows cold air to flow freely into the coach.
+The compartment that holds the shore power cord is basically open to the outside and allows cold air to flow freely into the coach.
 No wonder why my feet were always numb!!

 So I cut a few pieces of insulation board and glued them around the compartment.
 I also made a piece that fits along the top of this little compartment that I stapled to the board that covers the heater and water heater.
 While I had the insulation board out, I cut a few pieces to fit the back of the kick board under the couch so any cool air that might get into this compartment might be trapped under there rather then allowed to circulate freely around the floor of the coach.